amantaya/grazing-interaction/docs/protocols/Camera Trap Sorting and Scoring Protocol.md

 a. select "Motion" in the dropdown box if the photos you are scoring came from a trail camera (see definitions).

 b.
-Select "TimeLapse" in the dropdown box if the photos you are scoring came from a time lapse camera (see definitions).
+Select "Time-lapse" in the dropdown box if the photos you are scoring came from a time lapse camera (see definitions).

 c.
 Select "NA" in the dropdown box [only]{.underline} if there is